Fascism in the United States: German American Bund

 The German American Bund was the most prominent and well-organized fascist organization in the United States.
 It was founded in 1936, following the model of Hitler's Nazi Germany.
 It appeared shortly after the founding of several smaller groups, including the Friends of New Germany and the Silver Legion of America, founded in 1933 by William Dudley Pelley and the Free Society of Teutonia.
 The Friends of New Germany dissolved in December 1935 when Hess ordered all German citizens to leave the group after realizing that the organization was not beneficial to advancing their cause.

 The German American Bund, led by Fritz Kuhn, was formed in 1936 and lasted until America formally entered World War II in 1941.
 The Bund existed with the goal of a united America under ethnic German rule and following Nazi ideology.
-It proclaimed communism as its main enemy and expressed anti-Semitic attitudes.
+It proclaimed communism as its main enemy and expressed antisemitic attitudes.
 After March 1, 1938, membership in the German-American Bund was only open to American citizens of German descent.
 Its main goal was to promote a favorable view of Nazi Germany.
 The Bund was active, providing its members with uniforms and encouraging participation in "training camps."